Monday, December 13, 2010

 can be applied in our life and times.

-Example: The Unlikely Chosen: A Graphic Translation of Jonah, Esther and Amos, by Shirley Smith Graham and Earnest Graham, Seabury books, 2008
+Example: The Unlikely Chosen: A Graphic Translation of Jonah, Esther and Amos, by Shirley Smith Graham and Earnest Graham, Seabury books, 2008can be applied in our life and times.

 Translation Approach: Modern World